-Last year, over 90% of companies with greater than 100 employees had a social media presence.
+In 2021, over 90% of companies with greater than 100 employees had a social media presence.
 This is an awesome place to look for shave culture information.

 Social media accounts like Instagram, Facebook, and LinkedIn can provide both written and visual clues to help you make a shave decision prior to an interview.

 Social media channels are usually photo-rich.
 Scroll through their newsfeeds to get a sense of dress and grooming habits among employees.
 Candid photos will give you an inside look at the company’s day-to-day operations.

 A company’s website is a great place to do some research before an interview.
 Not only will it provide key information for your discussion, but it can also highlight the people who work in the organization.

 The target company’s website provides an abundance of clues to help you determine whether shaving before an interview is necessary.
 Look at the About Us page and photo gallery to see if any owners or employees have facial hair.

 Pay special attention to the About Us page.
 Do any of the members of leadership sport facial hair?
 Look at other pictures on the site.
 Do you see photos of the department you’ll be working in?
 Does anyone have a beard?